 Spain’s Castile region gave birth to Spanish (Español), a Romance language.
 Castilian is what it’s called mainly in Latin America for this reason.

-Its place of origin gave us the name Iberian Romance language.
-There are also Catalan, Galician, and Portuguese within this sub-language family.
+Its place of origin gave it the name Iberian Romance language.
+This sub-language family also includes Catalan, Galician, and Portuguese.

 The root of the Spanish language can be traced back to Latin.
 It reached the Iberian Peninsula after the Roman invasion in the 2nd and 3rd centuries BC.

 In the 13th century, King Alfonso made Castilian the official language of the government administration.
-Since then, it has remained the primary language of this region till present times.
+Since then, it has remained the primary language of this region.

 The Empire of Spain was among the largest empires in history in terms of size.
 It colonized an extensive area that included North, Central, and South America.